• Skip to content

 This is God’s Money

 Every organization should be good stewards of resources.
-But the church needs to be held to an even higher standard since the resources they are given are from the sacrificial tithes of their members.
+However, the church needs to be held to an even higher standard since the resources they are given are from the sacrificial tithes of their members.

 We should never lose sight of the fact that this is God’s money!